uber/react-vis/docs/markdown/parallel-coordinates.md

 Let's looks at each member of the object

 - name: generates a member of a labelSeries that shows at the end of the corresponding axis
 - domain: a pair of numbers that are interpolated between.
 Setting these values correctly is essential for making your graphic legible!
-Because it is often the case that there will only be one or two data rows in a radar chart, react-vis requires the user to specify the exact domain for each variable.
+Because it is often the case that there will only be one or two data rows in a parallel coordinates, react-vis requires the user to specify the exact domain for each variable.
 Without which we would be unable to plot the variables well.
 - tickFormat: allows the user to provide a formatting function for prettifiying the the way that axis interpolates between the domain values.

 #### width